 What is it?

-Manganese is taken by mouth for manganese deficiency.
-It is also used for weak and brittle bones (osteoporosis), osteoarthritis, and other conditions.
+Manganese is used for manganese deficiency.
+It is also used for weak and brittle bones (osteoporosis), osteoarthritis, and other conditions, but there is no good scientific evidence to support these uses.

 How effective is it?